THE HEART'S INVISIBLE FURIES

 First published in 2017 we are not surprised the film rights were snapped up by Ridley Scott.
 Even if it doesn’t come to our screens this is worth its weight in trees.
 The Heart’s Invisible Furies is one you are sure to share!

-We’ve also heard in the Den that Boyne’s recent novel Ladder in the Sky is bold, humorous and deliciously dark - so an alternative if you have read this great epic in your club.
+We’ve also heard in the Den that Boyne’s recent novel Ladder in the Sky is equally bold, humorous and deliciously dark - so an alternative if you have read this great epic in your club.

 - for people who love books -